maxbirkner/coveragemap/README.md

    coverage (e.g., green for covered, red for uncovered).
 4. **Commenting on PRs:** Posts a comment directly on the pull request, embedding the treemap image and a summary of the coverage results.
+5. **Inline Annotations:** When GitHub App credentials are provided, posts up to 50 targeted annotations highlighting uncovered lines and functions using the GitHub Checks API.
-5. **Enforcing Quality Gates:** Fails the workflow run if the overall line coverage for the changed files falls below a specified threshold.
+6. **Enforcing Quality Gates:** Fails the workflow run if the overall line coverage for the changed files falls below a specified threshold.

 This targeted, granular approach ensures that developers can quickly pinpoint